Juniormin123/pyacme/README.md

 ## Options reference
 ### required arguments:
-`-d, --domain`
+`-d, --domain str`
 FDQN; international domain should use punycode; use multiple `-d` to provide more than one domains.
-`-c, --contact`
+`-c, --contact str`
-input domain holder's email address for CA to send notification, use multiple `-c` to provide more than one contact email. `mailto:` prefix should be included.
+input domain holder's email address for CA to send notification, use multiple `-c` to provide more than one contact email. `mailto:` prefix must be included.
 `-C, --country_code`
 two-digit country code, e.g. CN